-I Wanted To Break Up During The Holidays, But I Was Afraid Of Ruining The Season
+I Was Too Scared To Break Up With My Boyfriend During The Holidays, But It Was The Right Choice

 When the music is merry, the drinks are flowing, and the calendar is filled with holiday parties, it's hard to step away from a toxic or negative relationship, or just a relationship that’s not working for you.
 I’ve been there.
 I’ve put off breaking up during the holidays because I didn't want to hurt the one I loved — even though I was "in love" no more.